NFDI4Chem/nmrxiv-docs/docs/advanced-guides/analysis.md

 # NMR Repositories Analysis
 Here you can find some graphs on NMR meta data provided in some NMR repositories, currently from (Metabolights)[https://www.ebi.ac.uk/metabolights/] and [Metabolomics Workbench](https://www.metabolomicsworkbench.org/).

-To find the corresponding notebooks, please follow this [link](https://github.com/NFDI4Chem/repo-scripts/tree/main/notebooks).
+To find the corresponding notebooks used to generate the graphs, please follow this [link](https://github.com/NFDI4Chem/repo-scripts/tree/main/notebooks).
+To find the scripts used to generate the csv files used in the graphs, please follow this [link](https://github.com/NFDI4Chem/repo-scripts).
 PLease note that this repository is parivte at the moment.

 ## Organism
 ![organism](https://github.com/NFDI4Chem/nmrxiv-docs/blob/main/static/img/organism.png)